jeffreywallphd/AutoProphet/django_backend/README.md

 2. pip install -r requirements.txt

-3. move to ...\AutoProphet\django_backend. run "python manage.py runserver"
+3. move to ...\OpenFinAL\django_backend. run "python manage.py runserver"

 # When adding new dependacys
 Whenever you need to run pip install make sure to add the library to the requirements.txt [file](requirements.txt)